-(v) Possessed, sold, or otherwise furnished any knife unless, in the case of possession of any object of this type, the student had obtained written permission to possess the item from a certificated school employee, with the Head of School or designee's concurrence.

-- 4. Non-Discretionary Expellable Offenses: Students must be recommended for expulsion for any of the following acts when it is determined pursuant to the procedures below that the pupil: - a) Possessed, sold, or otherwise furnished any firearm, explosive, or other dangerous object unless, in the case of possession of any object of this type, the student had obtained written permission to possess the item from a certificated school employee, with the Head of School or designee's concurrence. - b) Brandishing a knife at another person. - c) Unlawfully selling a controlled substance listed in Health and Safety Code Section 11053, et seq. - d) Committing or attempting to commit a sexual assault or committing a sexual battery as defined in Education Code Section 48900(n).
+- (v) Possessed, sold, or otherwise furnished any knife or other dangerous object of no reasonable use to the student unless, in the case of possession of any object of this type, the student had obtained written permission to possess the item from a certificated school employee, with the Head of School or designee's concurrence. - 4.
+Non-Discretionary Expellable Offenses: Students must be recommended for expulsion for any of the following acts when it is determined pursuant to the procedures below that the pupil: - a) Possessed, sold, or otherwise furnished any firearm, explosive, or other destructive device unless, in the case of possession of any device of this type, the student had obtained written permission to possess the item from a certificated school employee, with the Head of School or designee's concurrence. - b) Brandished a knife at another person. - c) Unlawfully sold a controlled substance listed in Health and Safety Code Section 11053, et seq. - d) Committed or attempted to commit a sexual assault as defined in Penal Code Sections 261, 266c, 287, 288, or 289 or former Section 288a of the Penal Code, or committing a sexual battery as defined in Penal Code Section 234.4.